Home / Textiles / antibacterial / AATCC 147

 Do you have a product that needs testing?

-AATCC 147 is a standard microbiological test that is also known as the Parallel Streak Method.
+AATCC 147 is a standard test method that is also known as the Parallel Streak Method.
 It provides a relatively rapid and simple qualitative method for measuring the antibacterial activity of diffusible antimicrobial agents on treated textile materials.
 However, it is important to note that the method is not applicable to materials that are likely to encapsulate and suppress the diffusion of antibacterial agents or contain substances that neutralize the antibacterial activity.

-Scope and Application of AATCC 147 Test
+Scope of AATCC 147 Standard

 - Clothes